-Institutional investors continue to press companies for disclosure of lobbying
+Investors press for disclosure on lobbying

-The resolution filers believe that shareholders need better, more complete disclosure of how companies in which they invest use resources to affect both elections and legislation.
-Specifically, enhanced lobbying disclosure will enable shareholders to better evaluate whether a company’s lobbying expenditures and actions advance the company’s interests and do not present risks to company value.
+The lobbying disclosure initiative is a natural extension of ongoing shareholder efforts for greater corporate political spending, transparency, and accountability.
+Specifically, enhanced lobbying disclosure will enable shareholders to better evaluate whether a company’s lobbying expenditures and actions advance the company’s interests, and whether they present risks to company value.